Conventional Loans Versus FHA Loans Qualification Requirements

 Loan To Value Comparison On Conventional Loans Versus FHA Loans

-The minimum down payment required for conventional loans for single family residential homes is 3.0% down payment for first time home buyers.
+The minimum down payment required for conventional loans for single-family residential homes is a 3.0% down payment for first-time homebuyers.
 First time home buyers are defined as a buyer who had no ownership in a property in the past three years.
-Otherwise, it is 5% for home buyers who have owned a prior home in the past three years.
-FHA requires 3.5% down payment on home purchases.
+Otherwise, it is 5% for homebuyers who have owned a prior home in the past three years.
+FHA requires a 3.5% down payment on home purchases.

 Here are the comparisons of Conventional Loans Versus FHA Loans:

 - Any conventional loans with less than 20% down payment require the borrower to have private mortgage insurance

 - Private mortgage insurance premiums on conventional loans are much less than FHA’s 0.85% annual mortgage insurance premium

 - Private mortgage insurance on conventional loans depends on the borrower’s credit scores, type of property, and the loan to value

 - Private mortgage insurance is not a fixed rate on conforming loans like they are on FHA Loans

-- Another benefit with conventional loans over FHA loans is that once loan to value is less than 80% LTV, private mortgage insurance is no longer needed
+- Another benefit with conventional loans over FHA loans is that once the loan to value is less than 80% LTV, private mortgage insurance is no longer needed

 - With FHA loans, homeowners need to pay the mortgage insurance premium for the life of the 30 year FHA loan term

 Mortgage Rates And Loan To Value On Conventional Loans Versus FHA Loans